Financial Aid Frequently Asked Questions

 When are award letters mailed out?

-We begin mailing award letters to the incoming Freshman class in February.
-Upperclassman award letters are issued after the end of the spring semester.
+We begin mailing award letters to the incoming Freshman class in December.
+Upperclassman award letters are issued during the spring semester.
 In order to receive notification of your need based financial aid awards, your financial aid file needs to be complete.